Signed in as:

 Four complete restrooms and hygiene stations were constructed at the Little Stars of Knowledge Learning Academy in San Pedro serving 42 primary learners, their parents, teachers and staff members.

-The inaugural group of 4 interns successfully completed the first phase of their internship course progressing from training to leadership roles in the operation of the community foodbank.
+The inaugural group of four interns successfully completed the first phase of their internship course progressing from training to leadership roles in the operation of the community foodbank.

 Each of the 70 families that applied to receive nutritional support via the Olón Foodbank received an in-home visit by the Spirit of Wellness outreach team to assess their living conditions and learn of their support needs.